 Previously known as “East Campus,” the Flight Discovery Center provides another showcase for aircraft.
-Take a stroll through all of the exhibits here; there are several planes the kids can climb inside (Tip: if there are stairs, the kids are welcome).
+Take a stroll through all of the exhibits here, including ones being put back together!

-The big highlight here though is the aircraft restoration.
+That’s right: the big highlight here is the aircraft restoration.

 Wrapping Up your Visit